saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

-This information can be useful to app developers, users, and application stores in how to view, change, and utilize applications to ensure their success as measued by mean rating on the Google Play store.
+This information can be useful to app developers, users, and application stores in how to view, change, and utilize applications to ensure their success as measured by mean rating on the Google Play store.

 ## Section 5: Additional Work